brittlewis12/witness-budgets/witness-budgets.md

 - More technical conditions
 - Careful tracking of choice usage

-**This is the primary barrier** - not philosophical disagreement, but engineering cost.
+**This is the primary barrier** — not philosophical disagreement, but engineering cost.

-### 6.2 Budget Instrumentation Design
+### 6.2 Budget instrumentation design

 **Minimal Lean 4 implementation (proposed design):**